proudguy69/Nh-Discord/content/terms.md

 description: Terms of Service for NH Discord Website and Dating Platform
 ---

-# Terms of Service
-**Last Updated: [DATE]**

 ## 1. Agreement to Terms
-By accessing or using **[SITE NAME]**, the NH Discord website, or any associated dating or community features, you agree to be bound by these Terms of Service (“Terms”).
-If you do not agree, you may not use the website or the related Discord server (“the Server”).
+By accessing or using nhdiscord.com, the discord server, or any associated dating or community features, you agree to be bound by these Terms of Service (“Terms”).
+If you do not agree, you may not use the website or the related Discord server (“the community Server”).

 ---

 ## 2. Eligibility

 ### 2.1 Minimum Age
-You must be **13 years or older** to use the website or join the Server.
+You must be **13 years or older** to use the website or join the community server

 ### 2.2 Minors (13–17)
 Minors may:
-- Access general community features
+- Access there own dedicated community for 13-17
 - Participate in age-appropriate sections

 Minors may **not**:
 - Access dating features
 - Engage in romantic interactions
 - Share personal contact information
 - Participate in adult or NSFW discussions

-Any attempt by adults to engage minors romantically results in immediate removal.
+Any attempt by adults to engage minors romantically results in immediate removal and legal action.

 ### 2.3 Adults (18+)
+Adults may:
-Adults may access general features and dating systems.
+- Access general features and dating systems.

-Misrepresenting age is prohibited.
+Adults may **not**:
+- Access the minors server
+- Impersonate a minor

 ---